 You may be expecting to find horses tied up outside and farmers nursing a tankard of mead and complaining about their feudal lords.
 But today, it’s a vibey spot with live music and a host of historical bric-a-brac reiterating the bar’s long history.
 There is even a written record of every owner since the 10th century!

 While I encourage everyone to try Guinness at least once, I know it’s not for everyone.
 They’ll still have a variety of beer and other drinks you can try while you’re there.
+This is a fun activity to do on a rainy day during April in Ireland.

 3. Drive The Ring of Kerry

-In a country where dramatic scenery and picturesque countryside are abundant, it’s a big statement to call this route the most scenic in Ireland.
+In a country where dramatic scenery and picturesque countryside are abundant, it’s a big statement to call this route the most scenic drive in Ireland.
 But it is, and it’s certainly one of the top 10 things to do in Ireland.
 This is one of my favorite drives in the country, so you’ll want to put it on your Ireland bucket list.

 The route is 111 miles of rugged landscapes, idyllic villages, impressive mountains, and gorgeous islands.
 You can begin the journey anywhere on the route, but popular starting points are at Kenmare and Killarney.
 I will note that parts of this are a bit daunting, particularly Conor Pass, so don’t look down if you don’t like heights.